SophieDeBenedetto/elixir-wins-blog-draft/README.md

 Further, the `CourseWorker` GenServer is not meant to be a long-running process.
 The supervisor starts up one such process for each course deployment.
 Once a course is successfully deployed to a class of students, we will terminate the GenServer process.
 We _don't_ want our supervisor to continue to restart such processes.

 The state server, on the other hand, should be restarted if it crashes, so we do not specify a "temporary" restart value.
+We should keep in mind that a crashes state server process would mean the loss of that process' state.
+We don't want that to happen, so we might consider storing the state in an ETS table, among other solutions.
+We won't get into that here, but we are aware of this consideration.

 Now that our supervisor knows how to start its children, let's teach the app to start our supervisor.